davids598/symfit-kernel/run/README.md

 The symbolic mode will then start.
 The system might lock up, so you need to open another terminal to view the generated files.
 In another terminal, run `docker ps` to get the container ID, then run `docker exec -it <container ID> /bin/bash` to mount to the running container with another shell.
 In the main directory you will see a new folder `./output` which contains all of the temporary files (such as new branch finding inputs).
 Use a program like xxd to view these files.
+If the system locks up, you can stop the run by running `docker stop <container ID>`.

 ---